Are Eggs Chicken Periods? (Answer with proof)

 This still leaves one question unanswered.

-Why does a chicken attempt to hatch its period?
+Why does a chicken try to hatch its period?

 1. Honestly, I couldn't have said that better than you did.
 My parents and I raise chicks and we always have to look their eggs to see if they are good to put them to hatch, otherwise many eggs might be unfertilized and baby chicks won't come from them.
 I always felt guilty and disgusted by them, only because the vegan community make them look so bad, but my grandmother ate like this, she ate pig fat and only animals raised at the country side, and she lived almost 90 years old.
 Never been to the doctor, never had a medical problem in her life.
 People these days think that going vegan is going to make you healthy but it is not.
 I personally went vegan for 5 years and developed chronic gastritis and very bad cramps, weight fluctuation and lack of energy to do anything.
 I'm not saying vegan diet is bad, but it is NOT FOR EVERYONE.
 We all have different genetics, different body, different needs.
 Some veganholics should stop being so harsh on people that eat meat and start focusing on their life and their choices.
 We don't live forever, and no one is here to tell us what is good and what is bad, only you decide that.